Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 The first stage of labour is from the onset of regular and painful contractions which become stronger and longer as time goes on.

-The second stage of labour is from when your cervix dilates to 10 cm and you push your baby out.
+The second stage of labour is from when your cervix dilates to 10 cm and your baby will be born.

 The third stage of labour is when you deliver the placenta and membranes (the afterbirth and the bag of fluids that is attached to it).